 How do I get started?

 The beauty of a permaculture garden is that there is no one way to go about establishing yours.
-A person is free to individualize theirs as much as they like.
+A person is free to individualize theirs as much as they like, even with teak garden furniture.
 In order for a garden to qualify as being a part of permaculture, it must utilize certain principles.

 What are the principles of permaculture?